lucasfend/FendVim/README.md

-# 💤 LazyVim
+# 💤 FendVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+[Only LazyVim](https://github.com/LazyVim/LazyVim) and the [docs](https://lazyvim.github.io/installation) of it to get started.

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+This repo you're currently in is just about using Neovim to work on a Java Springboot + Typescript (Angular) environment, running from those expensive (when it comes to money and RAM usage) IDEs ;D